unifire-app/aspect/docs/spec.md

 ## Working with cycles

-Aspect supports iterators as in Lua 5.2+ but also for Lua 5.1 and LuaJIT.
+Aspect supports iterators from Lua 5.2+ versions for Lua 5.1 and LuaJIT versions.

 | Value                    | Action               |
 |--------------------------|----------------------|